Treasures of Brittany

 * Subject to availability.

-- A 100%-French cruise, discovering the most beautiful coastlines of Western France around Brittany.
+- Discovering the most beautiful coastlines of Western France around Brittany.

 - Sailing around the Ponant Islands, the symbol of our company.

-- Discovery of the Gulf of Morbihan from Port-Navalo.
+- Discovering the Gulf of Morbihan from Port-Navalo.

 - Belle-Île-en-Mer and its stunningly beautiful natural sites.